Table of contents

 In the case of a test failure, SoftComply Support team will look into the reasons of the failure and notify the user when the validation tests can be re-run again.

-Like all Atlassian Cloud apps, you can Trial the SoftComply Validation app for 30 days.
-There is a limited configuration required also for the trial run that you can follow in this 3-step tutorial:
+Like all Atlassian Cloud apps, you can Trial the SoftComply Validation app for free for 30 days.

 1. PREPARING FOR THE VALIDATION